 Interdisciplinary curriculum coordination will be done with other departments on a regular basis.
-The nature of the art discipline demands varied access any of the following areas: social studies/history, music, science, mathematics, business, and/or technology.
+The nature of the music discipline demands varied access any of the following areas: art, social studies/history, science, mathematics, business, and/or technology.

-This art course may reinforce concepts taught in:
+This music course may reinforce concepts taught in: